Department Learning Aims

 In order to produce finished, polished texts that show competence in the standards of English usage and style, you will:

-- develop an ability to critique other's writing constructively and to use the same to effectively work collaboratively through frequent group exercise (workshops) and conferences
+- develop an ability to critique other's writing constructively and to use the same to effectively work collaboratively through frequent group exercise (workshops) and conferences; and

 - learn to use technology to the best advantage of your writing through daily exposure, understanding both the various forms of media and their rhetorical effects